 IV.
 I also declare that all documents annexed to the Application Form, or which will be uploaded into JEMS during the contracting phase as well as throughout the implementation and the durability period, on behalf of the institution:

 Are the original documents electronically signed or scans of the original documents handwritten signed or of an authenticated copy.
-The latters are available at the headquarters and can be provided whenever is requested.
+The latter is available at the headquarters and can be provided whenever is requested.

 The English translations of the documents provided in national language are accurate and correct.